What’s the Difference Between Broilers, Fryers, Roasters & Other Sizes of Chicken?

 We get a little confused if a recipe calls for a roaster or a broiler chicken.
 Can different kinds of chickens be used interchangeably?

 Have you also wondered about the difference between these sizes of chickens?
 Wonder no more!
 Here’s a handy guide to identify those chickens and a few pointers on swapping and preparing.

-The terms for these different kinds of chickens tend to get tossed about and used interchangeably in recipes and articles.
-When we’re buying chickens for a meal like our Slow-Cooker Lemon Garlic Chicken, we generally go by the weight on the package and buy the amount that seems appropriate for the number of people we’re serving.
+The terms tend to get tossed about and used interchangeably in chicken recipes and articles.
+When we’re buying chickens for a meal, we generally go by the weight on the package and buy the amount that seems appropriate for the number of people we’re serving.

 But recipes calling for a whole chicken sometimes just call for a broiler or a roaster.
 Want to know the difference?

 - Broilers: Chickens 6 to 8 weeks old and weighing about 2 1/2 pounds

 - Fryers: Chickens 6 to 8 weeks old and weighing 2 1/2 to 3 1/2 pounds

 - Roasters: Chickens less than 8 months old and weighing 3 1/2 to 5 pounds

 - Stewing Chickens: Chickens (usually hens) over 10 months old and weighing 5 to 7 pounds

 - Capons: Castrated males that weigh 6 to 8 pounds